dolphingarlic/open-ieb-guides/english/poetry/portrait-of-a-loaf-of-bread.md

 ### Message and Themes

-**TL;DR: Bread fanfiction - although bread is enjoyed by all regardless of background, most take it for granted and few people understand the intricate process behind making it.**
+**TL;DR: Bread fanfiction - although bread is enjoyed by all regardless of background, most take it for granted and few people understand the intricate process behind the making of it.**

 #### Stanza 1